Published Jan 20, 2026 4 Min Read

 While barley offers numerous health benefits, it may not be suitable for everyone.
 Here are some potential side effects to consider:

-• Gluten intolerance: Barley contains gluten, making it unsuitable for individuals with celiac disease or gluten sensitivity.
+• Gluten intolerance: Barley contains gluten, a protein that makes it unsuitable for individuals with celiac disease or gluten sensitivity.
+Consuming barley in such cases may trigger digestive distress, inflammation, fatigue, or long-term intestinal damage, even in small quantities.

-• Digestive discomfort: Excessive consumption of barley may lead to bloating or gas due to its high fibre content.
+• Digestive discomfort: Excessive consumption of barley may cause bloating, gas, or abdominal discomfort due to its high fibre content.
+Introducing barley gradually into the diet and maintaining adequate hydration can help minimise these digestive side effects.

 Shape